oracle/python-cx_Oracle/doc/module.rst

    .. note::

-      This type is an extension to the DB API definition and is only available in Python 2.x.
-In Python 3.x these types of columns are returned as FIXED_CHAR.
+      This type is an extension to the DB API definition.

 .. data:: INTERVAL